Glossary

 • Multi-Modal Models: Multi-Modal Learning is the process or field of study concerned with training AI using multiple data types.
 Multi-Modal Models are the resulting AI systems or architectures designed and trained using these techniques.

-• Computer Vision (CV): CV focuses exclusively on processing and understanding visual data (images, videos).
-Multi-Modal Learning goes beyond CV by integrating visual data with other modalities like text or audio.
+• Computer Vision (CV): CV focuses exclusively on processing and understanding visual data.
+While a specialized CV model like Ultralytics YOLO11 excels at tasks like object detection, multi-modal learning goes further by integrating that visual data with other modalities.

-• Natural Language Processing (NLP): NLP deals with understanding and generating human language (text, speech).
-Multi-Modal Learning integrates language data with other modalities like images or sensor readings.
+• Natural Language Processing (NLP): NLP deals with understanding and generating human language.
+Multi-modal learning integrates language data with other modalities like images or sensor readings, as seen in Vision Language Models.

-• Foundation Models: These are large-scale models pre-trained on vast amounts of data, often designed to be adaptable to various downstream tasks.
-Many modern foundation models, like GPT-4, incorporate multi-modal capabilities, but the concepts are distinct; Multi-Modal Learning is a methodology often employed in building these powerful models.
+• Foundation Models: These are large-scale models pre-trained on vast amounts of data.
+Many modern foundation models, like GPT-4, are inherently multi-modal, but the concepts are distinct.
+Multi-modal learning is a methodology often used to build these powerful models, which are studied by institutions like Stanford's CRFM.

 Challenges and Future Directions